XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 This configuration connects your validator to the XRP Ledger network using discovered peers.

-Specifically, it instructs your validator to connect to one of two public hubs, `r.ripple.com 51235` or `zaphod.alloy.ee 51235`.
+Specifically, it instructs your validator to connect to the [hardcoded public hubs](https://github.com/ripple/rippled/blob/fa57859477441b60914e6239382c6fba286a0c26/src/ripple/overlay/impl/OverlayImpl.cpp#L518-L525).
 Once connected, the public hub suggests other servers that might be looking for peers and provides your validator with contact information it can use to connect to them.
 Your validator can then connect to these servers and ask them for contact information for other servers until your validator has enough reliable peers that you don't have to worry about one or two of them suddenly dropping offline.

-Your validator needs to connect to the public hub _once_ and only for a short amount of time to bootstrap its other peer connections.
+Your validator needs to connect to the public hub once and only for a short amount of time to find other peers.
+After doing so, your server may or may not remain connected to the hub, depending on how stable your network connection is, how busy the hub is, and how many other high-quality peers your server finds.
 Your validator saves the addresses of these other peers so it can try reconnecting directly to those peers later, even if you restart your validator.

 **Pros:**

   - Increases the chances of your validator finding a peer, probably several, to connect to.

   - Creates the opportunity for a lot of direct peer connections.
 Being able to request content from more peers enables your validator to parallelize the process of downloading the current ledger (when syncing) or backfilling history and gives it direct access to a wider selection of history.

   - Lowers the possibility of your validator disconnecting from the network because it provides the ability to constantly replace disconnected peers with new ones.

 **Cons:**

   - Doesn't allow you to select your validator's peers, which means that you have no idea whether your peers may decide to act maliciously.

-If they do, your server has some protections that it can use to [try to detect](transaction-censorship-detection.html) and ignore or block malicious peers. ***TODO: what are the protections that enable your server to block or ignore malicious peers?
-The consensus process itself? https://developers.ripple.com/consensus-protections.html***
+    If your peers do act maliciously, your server has some protections that it can use to ignore or block them.
+Precautions include marking peers as `insane`, tracking resource usage, blocking peers that request too much stuff, and verifying signatures.
+Also, one of the server's protections is simply being designed not to crash no matter what your peers send you.

   - May connect you to peers that disconnect and change frequently, depending on whether you manage to connect to any reliable ones.

-_**To connect your validator to the XRP Ledger network using discovered peers,**_ do not provide values for the `[ips]`, `[ips_fixed]`, and `[peer_private]` stanzas in your validator's `rippled.cfg` file.
+_**To connect your validator to the XRP Ledger network using discovered peers,**_ omit the `[peer_private]` stanza or set it to `0` in your validator's `rippled.cfg` file.
 The [example rippled.cfg file](https://github.com/ripple/rippled/blob/develop/cfg/rippled-example.cfg) is delivered with this configuration.

 ### Connect using proxies